Training Institute of the Deaf in Berlin Neukolln

-The Training Institute of the Deaf in Berlin Neukolln was founded in 1788 as a school for the deaf.
-Some German schools had been founded after receiving instruction from Abba l'Épée in France.
-The common view at the time was that the deaf were believed uneducable, they were even feared and shunned. l’Epee’s school, students, and disciples helped to change that view.
-The Paris school, which had been founded by the Abbe Charles Michel de L'Epee in 1771, was using French Sign Language in combination with a set methodically developed signs.
-During l’Epee’s lifetime, many schools were founded throughout Europe that were modeled on his teaching methods.
-Other German schools, such as the Institute, were founded on the principles and methods of Oralism.
+The Training Institute of the Deaf in Berlin-Neukölln was founded in 1788 as a school for the deaf.
+Some German schools had been founded by educators trained in France by Abbé de l'Épée.
+The common view at the time was that the deaf were uneducable; they were even feared and shunned.
+L’Épée's school, students, and disciples helped to change that view.
+The Paris school, which had been founded by the Abbé Charles Michel de l'Épée in 1771, was using French Sign Language in combination with a set methodically developed signs.
+During l’Épée's lifetime, many schools were founded throughout Europe that were modeled on his teaching methods.
+Other German schools, such as the institute, were founded on the principles and methods of Oralism.
 Oralism is the idea that the Deaf should learn to speak in order to appear normal with the non-Deaf world, it became predominate in German schools.
 In 1811, this school became a training institute for teachers.
 Students from all over Prussia were sent here to receive training.

 Pre Nazi-era

 Deaf education before this time was at its peak.
 In 1926 there were seventy-three schools for the Deaf, seven-hundred and seven teachers of the Deaf, and six-thousand one-hundred and forty-nine documented Deaf students Around the time of World War I, Germans began to embrace the eugenics movement.
 Eugenics sought to arrange reproduction within the human population to increase the occurrence of heritable characteristics regarded as desirable.
-Eugenics soon began to be taught in the curriculum at the Institute, beginning with first-year students.
+Eugenics soon began to be taught in the curriculum at the institute, beginning with first-year students.